 Accidentally putting your library in Notes osgi folder instead of the Domino server osgi folder.
 There is an osgi folder on the notes client also which is used for the web preview if the application is local .
 It can sometimes be confusing if your moving around environments so be careful not to place your library there instead of the Domino osgi directory.

 Deploying an XPages Library in a 8.5.2 Notes Client

 We are leveraging the Widgets technology that was introduced in Lotus Domino 8.5.1 which allows administrators to install widgets on their clients via policies or eclipse preferences pushed down from the Domino Server or alternatively allows users to install libraries from their MyWidgets sidebar as they need if they have the appropriate privileges.

 Creating the Widget Catalog

 As an administrator you would create a new Widget Catalog like below on a Domino Server.
 A widget catalog is a server based application that centrally manages all your widgets or in our case, it is going to manage our XPage Library.

 Creating a Widget in the Widget Catalog

-What to take note of here is the URL property, this tells the widget where it can find the actual features and plug-ins it needs to install.
-These are placed in an eclipse update site nsf which is used as a host Notes application for the features and plug-ins.
-Follow the instructions in the next section to create that update site and find the URL.
+What to take note of here is the URL property, this tells the widget where it can find the actual features and plugins it needs to install.
+These are placed in an eclipse update site nsf which is used as a host Notes application for the features and plugins.

 -Guarantees that provision engine will attempt to install the exact version that you have specified